HonsonCooky/cookie-nvim/README.md

     sections and concepts.

   - `./lua/cookienvim/user_interface.lua`: There are several tools that can exist under the "User Interface" category, and this is where they all are setup.
 The only requirement for a plugin to be considered a "User Interface" feature, it that it's designed to show the user (me) some information in a nicer way.
-Color schemes and fonts are faily obvious choices for this category, but it also includes the File Manager, Terminal and RipGrep search tools that all provide some element to my user interface that is purely for providing extra information.
+Color schemes and fonts are faily obvious choices for this category, but it also includes the File Manager, Terminal and RipGrep search tools that all provide some element to my user interface that provides extra information and means for interation.
 LSPs could technically go in this category, but I've put language features in their section due to their complicated nature.

-  - `./lua/cookienvim/vim_setup.lua`: Vim as a tool (and Neovim by extension) comes with many settings and variables that can be altered to customize your experience.
+  - `./lua/cookienvim/vim_setup.lua`: Vim as a tool (and Neovim by extension) comes with many settings and global variables that can be altered to customize your experience.
 In this file, those settings are setup.
-Fairly simple.

   - `./init.lua`: Typically, this file is only used to reference some internal `init.lua` inside your config; But Why?
     This isn't a plugin, it's a configuration.
 So, given this is the starting point for your Neovim setup, there's no